Article_Banner_Lobbying.webp

 Industry-funded research

 Industry-funded research has historically been a primary way for companies with vested interests to indirectly influence policy and public perception.
-Many reports show that industry funded papers have a high risk of bias, from the agenda setting stage to the ‘design and publication of the research’.
-Studies of food industry research also found that funded reports are often associated with the selective reporting of results that favour the funder.1 A prime example of this was seen in 2016, when a journal article revealed that the US sugar industry funded research that downplayed the relationship between sugar and coronary heart disease in the 1960s and 1970s.2,3 The funded literature review examined multiple causes of coronary heart disease, and concluded the best way to address the disease is to cut out fat in American diets.
+Many reports show that industry-funded papers have a high risk of bias, from the agenda-setting stage to the ‘design and publication of the research’.
+Studies of food industry research also found that funded reports are often associated with the selective reporting of results that favour the funder.1

 Social media campaigns

 Digital technology has gifted food lobbyists another powerful tool to influence public opinion.
-Social media campaigns have become a key manner for companies to shape, inform, and sometimes misinform public perception in favour of their message.4 One study published by University of London exposed how the Australian ultra-processed food industry has used social media to influence policy found some of the main tactics include: co-opting public health narratives, supporting self-regulation, engaging in policy processes and affecting public perception.5 In one example, Australia’s Beverage Council responded to a Twitter comment, stating “[@anonymised]: Discriminatory taxes like a soft drink tax have had no discernible impact on public health ANYWHERE in the world”.
+Social media campaigns have become a key way for companies to shape, inform, and sometimes misinform public perception in favour of their message.4 One study published by the University of London exposed how the Australian ultra-processed food industry has used social media to influence policy and found some of the main tactics include: co-opting public health narratives, supporting self-regulation, engaging in policy processes and affecting public perception.5 In one example, Australia’s Beverage Council responded to a Twitter comment, stating “[@anonymised]: Discriminatory taxes like a soft drink tax have had no discernible impact on public health ANYWHERE in the world”.

 What do food and beverage companies lobby about?

-In 2020, Food and Beverage companies (F&B companies) spent a collective USD 38.2 million on lobbying, and they will lobby about any issue that will affect their business.
-Professor Marion Nestle, Former Professor of Nutrition, Food Studies and Public Health at New York University says “I can't think of a single area of food or nutrition policy that isn't subjected to lobbying [by the largest F&B companies]".6 A few of the major F&B companies engaged in lobbying, like Coca-Cola, Nestlé, and General Mills, will even publish updated statements on their website describing their advocacy activities.
+Professor Marion Nestle, Former Professor of Nutrition, Food Studies and Public Health at New York University, says, “I can't think of a single area of food or nutrition policy that isn't subjected to lobbying [by the largest F&B companies]".6 A few of the major F&B companies engaged in lobbying, like Coca-Cola, Nestlé, and General Mills, will even publish updated statements on their website describing their advocacy activities.

 I can't think of a single area of food or nutrition policy that isn't subjected to lobbying [by the largest F&B companies].

-How a lobby campaign is initiated
+How a lobbying campaign is initiated

 The lobbying process will look different depending on the initiators, the channels used and the country the lobbying occurs in.
-Despite this, it is generally agreed that the most effective period to lobby is during the initial agenda setting stage.
-Here’s a brief summary of how a lobby campaign can be initiated by an advocacy group in the EU:
+Despite this, it is generally agreed that the most effective period to lobby is during the initial agenda-setting stage.

 1. The lobbying issue is identified